cgrothaus/sample-repo-demonstrate-aider-bug-special-filenames/README.md

 # sample-repo-demonstrate-aider-bug-special-filenames

-Sample repo to demonstrate a bug in `paul-gauthier/aider` when used on git repos that have files with non-ASCII characters in their filenames
+Sample repo to demonstrate a bug in `paul-gauthier/aider` (https://github.com/paul-gauthier/aider) when used on git repos that have files with non-ASCII characters in their filenames.